FrankLa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #### 4. Renaming labels

-The features are renamed to enhance clarity through a series of operations, including typo correction, special character removal, substituting mathematical variables (`t`, `f`) for their names, etc.
+The features are renamed through a series of operations, including typo correction, special character removal, substitution of mathematical variables (`t`, `f`) for their names, etc.

 #### 5. Creating a new tidy data set